-&lt;sup>2 Certified physician assistants have two or more years of advanced training followed by a board certification exam.
+&lt;sup>3 Certified physician assistants have 2 or more years of advanced training followed by a board certification exam.
 Physician assistants work under the immediate supervision of doctors and provide direct patient care involving the interpretation of findings on the basis of general medical knowledge.
-Difficult cases are referred to doctors (Washington State Department of Personnel, Human resource desktop reference physician assistant description, 2003).
+Difficult cases are referred to doctors (Washington State Department of Personnel, 2003).

-&lt;sup>3 At the time of this study, secure messaging, which is the new technology implemented by Heathcorp, was not compatible with federal confidentiality guidelines for minors.
+&lt;sup>4 At the time of this study, secure messaging, which is the new technology implemented by Heathcorp, was not compatible with federal confidentiality guidelines for minors.
 Thus, pediatricians were not allowed to use secure messaging and were not part of the sample.

-within 24 hours, and information about non-responding providers was shared with their colleagues.
+lower Healthcorp expenses.
+Healthcorp medical professionals were expected to respond to secure messages from their patients within 24 hr, and information about nonresponding providers was shared with their colleagues.
 Administrators monitored the number of secure messages and the timeliness of response.
 Use of secure messaging partially supplanted traditional face-to-face consultation with a certified medical professional (Kleiner, Akers, Burke, & Werner, 2002; Liederman & Morefield, 2003).
 Physicians were not paid for using secure messaging.
 At the conclusion of this study, 83.4% of the professionals in the sample had sent at least one secure message to a patient.

-Our dependent variable is objectively-measured, which is an improvement over previous measures of acceptance of new work behavior that are primarily limited to self-reports and thirdparty raters (e.g., Herscovitch & Meyer, 2002).
-Medical professionals had a great deal of control over how many secure messages they sent for two reasons: (a) they could choose not to inform their patients about the secure messaging capability, and; (b) they could choose not to personally respond to their patients' secure messages.
-All 249 medical professionals sent a total of 16,063 secure messages over the study period, 13,943 (86.8%) of which were sent by those who filled out our survey.
-Professionals were only expected to address issues that could be answered in five minutes or less, thereby constraining the variance in message quality, and making secure message quantity an acceptable measure of new work behavior.
-The secure messaging system was rolled out gradually over the course of one year, so that on average each professional had access to the technology for 20 months.
+Our dependent variable is objectively measured, which is an improvement over previous measures of acceptance of new work behavior that are primarily limited to self-reports and third-party raters (e.g., Herscovitch & Meyer, 2002).
+Medical professionals had a great deal of control over how many secure messages they sent, for two reasons: (a) they could choose not to inform their patients about the secure messaging capability and (b) they could choose not to personally respond to their patients' secure messages.
+The 249 medical professionals sent a total of 16,063 secure messages over the study period, 13,943 (86.8%) of which were sent by those who filled out our survey.
+Professionals were expected to address only those issues that could be answered in 5 min or less; this limit constrained the variance in message quality and made secure message quantity an acceptable measure of new work behavior.
+The secure messaging system was rolled out gradually over the course of 1 year, so that on average each professional had access to the technology for 20 months.
 We calculated the number of secure messages sent per day, taking into account the number of full working days that the technology was available to each medical professional.
 Our dependent variable is each professional's total messages divided by the total days that the technology was available.